** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 When creating a new process, it will automatically be titled “LW-2021-09-001 ‘description entered’ “ (for the first process in September).
 The following one will be named “LW-2021-09-002 ‘description entered’ “, etc. If by the end of September there are 999 Lab Works, counting will start again from 001.
 The first Lab Work in October will be titled “LW-2021-10-001 ‘description entered’ “.

-KEY_PATTERN () - Returns an auto-incremented pattern based on the supplied pattern in the operand
+KEY_PATTERN () - This function returns an auto-incremented pattern based on the supplied pattern in the operand.

 The value of KEY_PATTERN will reset with the change of KEY.
 If the configurator decides to return the previous KEY in the calculation, the pattern will continue to calculate from the last value that KEY returned before the change is made.

-KEY_PATTERN function is a powerful tool.
+The KEY_PATTERN function is a powerful tool.
 You can change the KEY, and reset the counter.
-If you change the KEY back to the previous value, it will not reset the counter again, but continue from the value when it was changed for the first time.
+If you change the KEY back to the previous value, it will not reset the counter again but continue from the value when it was changed for the first time.
 See the following example.

-STAGE_COMPLETED_BY () - Determines if the stage has been completed by supplied users.
-Returns true if one of the supplied users has completed the stage, false otherwise.
+STAGE_COMPLETED_BY () - This function determines if the stage has been completed by supplied users.
+It returns true if one of the supplied users has completed the stage, false otherwise.

 STAGE_COMPLETED_BY(Tag[SalesDirector])

-RUN_COUNT () - Returns the number of runs the given Stage has
+RUN_COUNT () - This function returns the number of runs the given Stage has.

 RUN_COUNT(Stage[Review])

-CONVERT UNIT - Convert provided number value in the desired unit
+CONVERT UNIT - This function converts the provided number value in the desired unit.

 var a = { “unitType”: { “value”: unitTypeValueVariable, “unit”: